35,000+ Clinical Hours

 DCC Doctorate in Christian Counseling

 These frameworks and tools have been refined through thousands of hours working with men, couples, and families navigating narcissistic abuse, toxic family dynamics, and relational crisis.
-Use them to enhance your clinical work.
+Use them to enhance your professional practice.

 The Stronghold Assessment

 A comprehensive relationship assessment tool built from 35,000+ hours of professional experience.
 Includes emotional intelligence indicators and pattern screening.
-Certification training available for licensed clinicians and certified coaches.
+Certification training available for licensed professionals and certified coaches.

 • ✓ 8-Hour Certification Training